How does Bell respect my privacy?

 Advertising is a reality in today’s online world, and people are finding that they receive ads that are irrelevant to them.
 With its online marketing program, Bell will work to ensure that the ads you do receive may be more relevant to you, rather than the random ads you may currently receive.
 In other words, you won't see more ads, just ads better suited to you.

-If you participate, Bell will be able to customize advertising based on your usage patterns, similar to the ways that companies like Google and Facebook have been doing for some time.
-Google and Facebook may sometimes use an individual's detailed URL and location info for marketing purposes and/or to limit the number of irrelevant ads a user might see.
+If you participate, Bell will be able to customize advertising based on your usage patterns, similar to the ways that companies like Google have been doing for some time.
+These companies may sometimes use an individual's detailed URL and location info for marketing purposes and/or to limit the number of irrelevant ads a user might see.
 If you provide your express consent to participate in the Online Marketing Program and change your mind, you can opt-out at any time.
 Learn more

 We place great emphasis on the security of your personal information and have safeguards in place to ensure that it is not disclosed to an unauthorized third party which is why, when calling us, you'll be asked to confirm certain details regarding your account.